-To illustrate some of the measures of differences, the table below shows hourly loads and hourly market prices for a hypothetical period of two days.
+- (1) To illustrate some of the measures of differences, following Table C-2, Hypothetical Loads and Prices for Illustration, shows hourly Loads and hourly market prices for a hypothetical period of two days.
 Loads are shown for two sub segments that together make up an existing segment within a Weather Zone.
-The highlighted hours are on-peak hours, which are defined as hour ending 0800 through 1900 military time.

-Hypothetical Loads and Prices for Illustration

-The next table shows some of the single-parameter characteristics statistics for each of the three Load Profiles.
+The highlighted hours are on-peak hours, which are defined as hour ending 0800 through1900 military time. - (2) Following Table C-3, Single Parameter Characteristics and Differences, shows some of the single-parameter characteristics statistics for each of the three Load Profiles.
 Also shown are the differences between each subsegment and the existing combined segment.
 These differences are the errors if the subsegments are considered as the targets and the combined is the default that estimates them if the finer segmentation is not adopted.